 In cases where the other parent objects to the relocation of a former partner, the two must bring the matter to a judge.
 The judge will consider several factors before approving or rejecting the petition to relocate.
 For example, the judge will want to know the reasons why you are moving and how you intend to maintain fair and quality parenting time for both parents.

-Relocation issues are typically delicate matters, and the courts frequently side on maintaining stability for the children.
+Relocation issues are typically delicate matters, and the courts frequently side with maintaining stability for the children.
 Whether you are seeking a move with the children, relocating without the kids or challenging your former partner’s plans to move, obtaining experienced legal support is a wise decision.
+You can read our blog post on an update to parental mobility here.